 G. The school district shall inform affected students and their parents of rights they may have under state and federal data practices laws to obtain access to data related to an incident and their right to contest the accuracy or completeness of the data.
-The school district may accomplish this requirement by inclusion of all or applicable parts of its protection and privacy of pupil records (Protection and Privacy of Student Records Policy 504) in the student handbook.
+The school district may accomplish this requirement by the inclusion of all or applicable parts of its protection and privacy of pupil records (Protection and Privacy of Student Records Policy 504) in the student handbook.

 A. The Moorhead Area Public Schools will give annual notice of this policy to students, parents or guardians, and staff, and a summary of this policy shall appear in the student handbook.

 B. This policy or a summary thereof must be conspicuously posted in the administrative offices of the school district and the office of each school.